AbdallaAlhag/file-upload-platform/README.md

         - pdf is super clean, probably the best results
         - png works, same as jpg
-        - gif works, quite large but scrolls x and y -> Work on getting preview working on all?
+        - gif works, quite large but scrolls x and y -> Work on actions:
-    -> Work on actions:
         - share -> copy link => have no idea yet (save for later) -> Day's work: